CtrlK

 Specificity

-Lists multiple concrete actions — 'spin up an isolated git worktree', 'wraps the worktrunk wt CLI when present, falls back to native git worktree', 'switches the Bash session cwd', 'auto-applies docker isolation', 'emits a machine-readable result envelope' — matching the multiple-specific-actions anchor.
+Lists multiple concrete actions — 'spin up an isolated git worktree', 'wraps the worktrunk wt CLI when present, falls back to native git worktree', 'switches the Bash session cwd', 'auto-applies docker isolation', 'emits a machine-readable result envelope' — giving comprehensive coverage of capabilities.

 Completeness